Why Alexa Won't Light Up During Amazon's Super Bowl Ad - Slashdot

 ...Why are you laughing?
 We can tell because you paid for an always-on, internet-connected microphone in your home.

+As opposed to the (potentially) always-on, internet-connected microphone in your pocket, which for some reason is magically acceptable.

-south park messed up lot's of alexa's (Score:2)
+south park messed up lot's of alexa's (Score:1)

 south park messed up lot's of alexa's with there stunt